-Requirements: Despite subsection (1), any food described in section 220 is not required to be labelled with the name and principal place of business of the person by or for whom the food was manufactured, prepared, produced, stored, packaged or labelled.
+Despite subsection (1), any food described in section 220 is not required to be labelled with the name and principal place of business of the person by or for whom the food was manufactured, prepared, produced, stored, packaged or labelled.
 92(5)

-Rationale: Labelling/coding can make product recall situations less difficult when implemented correctly.
-Correct labelling and coding enable the next person to handle, display, store, and use the product safely.
+Labelling and/or coding can make product recall situations less difficult when implemented correctly.
+Correct labelling and coding enable the next person to handle, display, store and use the product safely.

-Interpretation: The operation shall have methods developed and implemented to ensure that products will be correctly labelled and coded.
-Packaged products must be labelled with the common name, name and principal place of business, and a lot code or unique identifier for traceability purposes.
-Lot codes should be recorded on your production records as well as any shipping records/invoices.
+The operation shall have methods developed and implemented to ensure that products will be correctly labelled and coded.
+Lot codes should be recorded on your production records as well as shipping records/ invoices.
+Lot codes of ingredients, raw materials and direct food contact packaging materials should also be recorded on your receiving and production/packing records for traceability.